 Here are some examples.
 It could be towns.
 It could be here in Roseburg, Oregon.
-You create a page for that, that has the Roseburg properties for sale on there from your IDX listings from Carrot.
+You create a page that has the Roseburg properties for sale on there from your IDX listings from Carrot.

-So here on Carrot we launched a page.
+So here on Carrot, we launched a page.
 It’s homes for sale on the North Umpqua, Roseburg, Oregon.

 Image Source: G Team Real Estate

 Here’s proof that this style of real estate content marketing works.
-We shot a quick video for The G Team, had it transcribed using our VideoPost tool, and the now beat Zillow in Google with their Carrot real estate agent website.
+We shot a quick video for The G Team, had it transcribed using our VideoPost tool, and now beat Zillow in Google with their Carrot real estate agent website.

 Attracting New Buyers and Sellers With Niched Down Content

-When you’re going through and doing this, leverage our tutorials here at Carrot to walk you through how to create those pages, or we do have services that can do it for you.
+When you’re going through and doing this, leverage our tutorials here at Carrot to walk you through how to create those pages, or we have services that can do it for you.